-an IPv6 prefix that is explicitly delegated to a node for its own exclusive use, where the node is an active participant in prefix delegation and maintenance procedures.
-The router that delegates the prefix simply forwards all packets matching the prefix to the node.
-An example IPv6 PD service is the Dynamic Host Configuration Protocol for IPv6 (DHCPv6) [RFC3315][RFC3633].
-An alternative service based solely on IPv6 ND messaging has also been proposed [I-D.pioxfolks-6man-pio-exclusive-bit].
+an IPv6 prefix that is explicitly conveyed to a node for its own exclusive use, where the node is an active participant in prefix delegation and maintenance procedures.
+The first-hop router simply forwards all packets matching the prefix to the requesting node.
+The requesting node associates the prefix with downstream and/or internal virtual interfaces (i.e., and not the upstream interface).